-You receive three small cards and place a sample on each from three consecutive bowel movements.
+- You will receive three small cards.
+Place a stool sample from three consecutive bowel movements on each card.

-The stool is analyzed to check for blood.
+- The stool is analyzed for traces of blood.

 During the procedure:

-Your doctor may insert biopsy forceps through the scope in order to remove a small sample of tissue for further analysis.
+- Your doctor may insert biopsy forceps through the scope to remove a small sample of tissue for further analysis.
 The procedure may cause some cramping or discomfort.

 During a colonoscopy:

-Your doctor inserts the colonoscope through the rectum and into the anus and large intestine, and checks to see if cancer or polyps are present.
+- Your doctor inserts the colonoscope through the rectum and into the anus and large intestine to check for cancer and polyps.

-A biopsy forceps may be inserted through the scope in order to remove a small sample of tissue for further analysis.
+- Biopsy forceps may be inserted through the scope to remove a small sample of tissue for further analysis.

-The procedure may cause some cramping or discomfort.
+- You may experience some cramping or discomfort.

-If polyps or cancer is present, those abnormalities can be visualized.
+- If polyps or cancer are present, they can be visualized.

 Treatment for APC I1307K varies.
-If your doctor found cancer during the examination, he or she will recommend colorectal surgery.
-Learn more about APCI1307K treatment at Johns Hopkins.
+If your doctor found cancer during the examination, he or she will recommend surgery.